Best Drum Machine for Live Performance: Akai XR20 Review

 Since the XR20 is a closed system, you better be certain you like the preprogrammed sounds, because you won't be able to add new ones.
 The chosen sounds, however, are, for the most part, good, solid sounds, and creating your kits is quick and easy.
 Just initiate drum set mode, choose a pad, then work your way through the edit pages to choose a sample, tune and pan it, set filter and envelope parameters, and et cetera.
 The stored pattern will then be saved with a specific kit.

 - Relatively expensive

-Alesis is one of the major popular drum machine and drum kit manufacturers in the industry, and even its SR16 Drum Machine lives up to the company’s reputation despite the low cost.
-With an innovative design, quality sound, and a good price, the drum machine has become a major pick, especially among amateur players who are looking for something that is practical and quite easy to use.
+Alesis is one of the major popular drum machines and drum kit manufacturers in the industry, and even its SR16 Drum Machine lives up to the company's reputation despite the low cost.
+With an innovative design, quality sound, and a good price, the drum machine has become a major pick, especially among amateur players.
+They are looking for something practical and quite easy to use.